prio-data/views_pipeline/documentation/github_feature_request_template.md

 ## **README Generation**
 - Ensure that the features are documented in the project's relevant README file.

+## **ADR Generation**
+- Ensure that any decisions made as part of the feature implementations are properly documented as one or more [ADRs](https://github.com/prio-data/views_pipeline/tree/github_issue_guide/documentation/ADRs) and linked to in the pull request.

 ## **Future Flexibility**
 - Consider how this feature might affect future development and document any potential impacts.